200th Airlift Squadron

-The 200th Airlift Squadron (200 AS) is an inactive unit of the Colorado Air National Guard 140th Wing located at Peterson Air Force Base, Colorado Springs, Colorado.
+The 200th Airlift Squadron is an inactive unit of the Colorado Air National Guard 140th Wing located at Peterson Air Force Base, Colorado Springs, Colorado.
 The 200th was last equipped with the C-21A Learjet.

-Overview

-The 200th Airlift Squadron (AS) provided secure priority airlift from 1946 to 2018 for the highest level of military and civilian leaders throughout the world.
+The squadron provided secure priority airlift from 1946 to 2018 for the highest level of military and civilian leaders throughout the world.

 History

+Airlift in the Colorado National Guard

-Established with the assignment of the C-47 Skytrain to Buckley Field Base Operations section in 1946.
+Airlift in the Colorado National Guard began with the assignment of a Douglas C-47 Skytrain to Buckley Field Base Operations section in 1946.
 The C-47 was the original "Flintstone Airlines".
-The C-54 Skymaster (Flintstone II) replaced the C-47 in 1966.
+A Douglas C-54 Skymaster (Flintstone II) replaced the C-47 in 1966.
 Flintstone I and II provided airlift for state emergencies, unit deployments and general requirements of both the Colorado Army and Air National Guard.
-The C-131 Samaritan eventually replaced the C-54 and Buckley Base Operations controlled both the C-131 and Cessna O-2 Skymaster aircraft.
-In 1979 two Boeing T-43A Bobcats arrived at Buckley and replaced the C-131 and O-2s.
+A Convair C-131 Samaritan eventually replaced the C-54 and Buckley Base Operations controlled both the C-131 and Cessna O-2 Skymaster aircraft.
+In 1979 two Boeing T-43 Bobcats arrived at Buckley and replaced the C-131 and O-2s.

-The unit was renamed Operating Location AA (OL-AA) and T-43s served as flying classrooms in support of the U.S. Air Force Academy (USAFA) 50th Airmanship Training Squadron Airmanship Program from 1979 through 1997.
+The unit was renamed Operating Location AA (OL-AA) and the T-43s served as flying classrooms in support of the United States Air Force Academy (USAFA) 50th Airmanship Training Squadron Airmanship Program from 1979 through 1997.
 On 1 July 1983, while under the command of Lt.
-Col. Mel Walden, the unit separated from other base operations functions and was re-designated Operating Location BB (OL-BB).
+Col. Mel Walden, the unit separated from other base operations functions and became Operating Location BB (OL-BB).

 In October 1985 the unit received two CT-43As configured for passenger airlift, augmenting and expanding into a dual Operational Support Aircraft (OSA) supporting VIP missions.
-In addition to the USAFA Airmanship Program, the unit flew worldwide airlift missions supporting many dignitaries including the prime minister of the United Kingdom, U.S. cabinet members, congressmen, ambassadors, and the Chief of Staff of the Air Force.
-Added two additional CT-43As in 1981.
+In addition to the Airmanship Program, the unit flew worldwide airlift missions supporting many dignitaries including the prime minister of the United Kingdom, U.S. cabinet members, congressmen, ambassadors, and the Chief of Staff of the Air Force.
+It added two additional CT-43As in 1981.
 In January 1986, Lt.
-Col. Ron Germano took command and the unit was designated Detachment One, Headquarters Colorado Air National Guard (Det-1, COANG).
-Transferred CT-43s to other organizations in 1991.
+Col. Ron Germano took command and the unit became Detachment 1, Headquarters Colorado Air National Guard.
+It transferred CT-43s to other organizations in 1991.